 As a season finale, “The Pandorica Opens / The Big Bang” is a stellar tour-de-force with a complex, emotionally satisfying storyline, numerous character-defining moments for the Eleventh Doctor, and loads of great character development for his two closest companions – it’s everything I could hope for as a conclusion to Series 5.

 * Poor Vincent.
-From what we saw in “Vincent And The Doctor“, Eleven and Amy are the first real friends he’s had in a long, long time, and as far as he knows, they both died horribly in an explosion.
+From what we saw in “Vincent And The Doctor“, Eleven and Amy are the first real friends he’s had in a long, long time, and as far as he knows, they both died horribly in a fiery explosion.

 * “A vortex manipulator, fresh off the wrist of a handsome time agent.
 Ugh, I said ‘off the wrist'”.